-It’s Mother’s Day and we took my inlaws for a picnic at a nearby lake where there’s a lovely playground for children.
+It’s Mother’s Day and I went along with my inlaws for a picnic at a nearby lake where there’s a lovely playground for children.
 Joan loves to watch children play.
 She taught kindergarten and elementary school children for many many years and I suppose that love of children never leaves you — even when you’re 90 and have dementia.

 She really enjoyed getting out in the sunshine and eating her picnic lunch.
 First we had some lovely Turkish bread with olive oil, balsamic vinegar and dukkah to dip the bread in.
 It’s Joan’s favorite thing and it’s not something you find in nursing homes.
 We always take some on our picnics.
 Joan’s not really able to do restaurants very well any more as it’s more stress than fun for her.

 When I brought out the broccoli coleslaw she wasn’t too sure about the green but one bite and she was a happy eater.
-She told John she wanted some more of that and he pointed out she still had some on her plate.
-That wasn’t enough so he put more on her plate and she ate it all.
+She told me she wanted some more of that and she pointed out she still had some on her plate.
+That wasn’t enough so I put more on her plate and she ate it all.

 We fed some magpies, watched the little ones playing and ate until we were full.
 That’s what Mother’s Day should be – just chilling out with mum.